| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 I'm sure ways can

-visit as a very successful one.
+be found to solve all the problems.
+I view myvisit as a very successful one.
 Because in the exchange of

 letters, President Jiang and President Bush already reached